github/developer.github.com/content/v3/oauth_authorizations.md

 ## Create a new authorization

 If you need a small number of tokens, implementing the [web flow](/v3/oauth/#web-application-flow) can be cumbersome.
-Instead, tokens can be created using the Authorizations API using [Basic Authentication](/v3/auth#basic-authentication).
+Instead, tokens can be created using the OAuth Authorizations API using [Basic Authentication](/v3/auth#basic-authentication).
 To create tokens for a particular OAuth application, you must provide its client ID and secret, found on the OAuth application settings page, linked from your [OAuth applications listing on GitHub][app-listing].
 If your OAuth applicaion intends to create multiple tokens for one user you should use `fingerprint` to differentiate between them.
 OAuth tokens